x6zeng/NLP-Active-Learning-Pipeline/README.md

   - raw: empty, folder to store the raw data
   - result: folder to store the result data
 - __notebook__: folder to store the pre-development notebooks
+  - analyses: notebooks containing the active learning results analyses.
-  - `Relevance_AL_Committee.ipynb` - all the pre-development code for relevance model
+  - explorations: code explorations for active learning pipeline.
-  - `Sentiment_AL_Committee.ipynb` - all the pre-development code for sentiment model
+  - model_comparison: all the pre-development code for relevance and sentiment model, as well as the comparison between models using different hyperparameters.
 - __src__: folder to store the files of obtaining the dataset, building the features, and the code for the 2 models
   - `utilities.py` - script to preprocess the raw data
   - `Relevance_AL_Committee.py` - script to train the relevance model